-Physicians should only claim credit to commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This CME activity is planned and presented in accordance with all ACCME Essential Areas and Elements (including the Standards for Commercial Support) and Accreditation Policies.